swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 ## State of the MLOps process

-- ✅ The codebase can be shared and improved by multiple developers;
+- ✅ The codebase can be shared and improved by multiple developers
-- ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
+- ✅ The dataset can be shared among the developers and is placed in the right directory in order to run the experiment
-- ✅ The steps used to create the model are documented and can be re-executed;
+- ✅ The steps used to create the model are documented and can be re-executed
-- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations;
+- ✅ The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
-- ❌ Experiment may not be reproducible on other machines;
+- ❌ Experiment may not be reproducible on other machines
-- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state.
-There is no easy way to use the model outside of the experiment context.
+- ❌ Model may have required artifacts that are forgotten or omitted in saved/loadedstate and there is no easy way to use the model outside of the experiment context

 You will address these issues in the next chapters for improved efficiency and collaboration.
 Continue the guide to learn how.